 Effective budgeting is crucial for a successful Google Ads campaign.
 Here’s how you can plan and manage your Google Ads budget:

-Google Ads allows you to set a daily budget for each campaign.
-This budget determines how much you’re willing to spend each day on clicks or impressions.
-Your total monthly spend will be close to your daily budget multiplied by the average number of days in a month (approximately 30.4).
+When using Google Ads, you can set a daily campaign budget.
+Such a budget determines how much you are ready to spend in clicks or impressions per day.
+Your total spend for the month will approximate your daily budget multiplied by the average number of days per month, which is approximately 30.4.

-Even though you set a daily budget, Google Ads can exceed this budget on certain days to maximize performance, up to 2 times your daily budget.
-However, the total spend for the month will not exceed your set daily budget times the number of days in that month.
+That is, even when you set a daily budget, Google Adwords can spill this budget for certain days to maximize performance up to twice your daily budget.
+However, the total spend for the month will not exceed the number of days in that particular month times your set daily budget.

 CTA